matejpr/test12/README.md

 # test12
 TEST

-this is my first change atest
+this is my first change test - napaka